 No surprise, sleeping on a lumpy or unsupportive RV mattress increases back pain.
 When we sleep, pressure should be gradually released from the vertebrae.
 As you fall asleep, property alignment and support is essential for preventing back-pain during the next day.
 To prevent back pain, your mattress should be firm enough to support you back, while soft enough to contour your body.

-Benefits and Drawbacks of Various Types of RV Mattresses
+RV Mattresses: Benefits and Drawbacks of Various Types